 How much engine vacuum is produced at cruise?
-If max vacuum at cruise, on a car with a radical cam, is only 15 inches Hg, a vacuum advance control unit that needs 18 inches to peg out would be a poor selection.
+If max vacuum at cruise, on a car with a radical cam, is only 15 inches of Mercury (expressed as inches Hg), a vacuum advance control unit that needs 18 inches to peg out would be a poor selection.

 How much centrifugal advance ("total timing") is in effect at cruise rpm?
-If the distributor has very stiff centrifugal advance springs in it that allow maximum timing to only come in near red-line rpm, the vacuum advance control unit can be allowed to pull in more advance without the risk of exceeding the 52-degree maximum limit.
+If the distributor has very stiff centrifugal advance springs in it that allow maximum timing to only come in near red-line rpm, the vacuum advance control unit can be allowed to pull in more advance without the risk of exceeding the 52-degree maximum limit at cruise.
 If the engine has an advance curve that allows a full 36-degree mechanical advance at cruise rpm, the vacuum advance unit can only be allowed to pull in 16 more degrees of advance.

 Are you using "ported" or "manifold" vacuum to the distributor?
 "Ported" vacuum allows little or no vacuum to the distributor at idle.
 "Manifold" vacuum allows actual manifold vacuum to the distributor at all times.
+Ported vacuum was used as an emissions method control to retard timing at idle (by eliminated vacuum advance) in order to reduce hydrocarbon emissions.

 Does your engine require additional timing advance at idle in order to idle properly?
 Radical cams will often require over 16 degrees of timing advance at idle in order to produce acceptable idle characteristics.
 If all of this initial advance is created by advancing the mechanical timing, the total mechanical advance may exceed the 36-degree limit by a significant margin.
 An appropriately selected vacuum advance unit, plugged into manifold vacuum, can provide the needed extra timing at idle to allow a fair idle, while maintaining maximum mechanical timing at 36.
 A tuning note on this: If you choose to run straight manifold vacuum to your vacuum advance in order to gain the additional timing advance at idle, you must select a vacuum advance control unit that pulls in all of the advance at a vacuum level 2" below (numerically less than) the manifold vacuum present at idle.
 If the vacuum advance control unit is not fully pulled in at idle, it will be somewhere in its mid-range, and it will fluctuate and vary the timing while the engine is idling.
 This will cause erratic timing with associated unstable idle rpm.
 A second tuning note on this: Advancing the timing at idle can assist in lowering engine temperatures.
 If you have an overheating problem at idle, and you have verified proper operation of your cooling system components, you can try running manifold vacuum to an appropriately selected vacuum advance unit as noted above.
 This will lower engine temps, but it will also increase hydrocarbon emissions on emission-controlled vehicles.
+Running straight manifold vacuum to the vacuum advance control unit is recommended for most applications where emissions are not an immediate concern.